AdobeDocs/livefyre.en/help/using/c-settings-other/c-translation-sets/t-apply-a-translation-set-to-a-network.md

 ---
-description: null
-seo-description: null
-seo-title: Apply a Translation Set to a Network
-solution: Experience Manager
 title: Apply a Translation Set to a Network
-uuid: 3d9a2616-3721-4ac5-a039-aefbf57cf269
+description: Apply a Translation Set to a Network
 exl-id: 99f1f007-79a7-49da-a466-472346e9503a
 ---
 # Apply a Translation Set to a Network{#apply-a-translation-set-to-a-network}